Graeco-Arabic translation movement: Lack of original Greek texts

 From the middle of the eighth century to the end of the tenth century, a very large amount of non-literary and non-historical secular Greek books were translated into Arabic.
 These included books that were accessible throughout the Eastern Byzantine Empire and the near east, according to the documentation from a century and a half of Graeco-Arabic scholarship.
 The Greek writings from Hellenistic, Roman, and late antiquity times that did not survive in the original Greek text were all vulnerable to the translator and the powers they had over them when completing the translation.
 It was not uncommon to come across Arabic translators who added their own thoughts and ideas into the translations.
-Ninth century Arab Muslim philosopher al-Kindi, for example, viewed Greek texts as a resource in which he was able to employ new ideas and methods off of, thus, re-inventing philosophy.
+Ninth century Arab Muslim philosopher al-Kindi, for example, viewed Greek texts as a resource from which he was able to employ new ideas and methods.
 Al-Kindi used the Greek texts as outlines used to fix the weaknesses and finish what they left unfinished.
 Translating also meant new information could be added in, while some could potentially be taken out depending on what the translator's goal was.
 Another example of this is found in the Arabic translator's approach to Ptolemy's astronomy in the Almagest.
 The Almagest was critiqued and modified by Arabic astronomers for many generations.
 The modifications were made based on Greek thought, most coming from Aristotle.
 As a result, this led to many new developments.
 When discussing the development of Arabic science, Greek heritage is an important area to cover.
 At the same time, in order to receive a complete understanding of Greek science there are parts that have only survived in Arabic that must also be taken into account.
 For example, Apollonius' Conics books V to VII and Diophantus' Arithmetica books IV to VII.
 The two listed are items of Greek origin that have only survived in their Arabic translation.
 The circumstance is the same for the relationship between Latin and Greek science, which requires the analysis of Greek texts translated into Arabic and then into Latin.
 Translation entails viewpoints from one angle, the angle of the one performing the translation.
 The full analysis and journey of the translated pieces are key components in the overarching theme behind the piece.